gavr123456789/niva-site/Writerside/topics/Message-Send.md

 //This is the most common way to send messages

 What about sending messages with arguments?
-`1 add 2` okay, but what if we have more args
+`1 add 2`
+okay, but what if we have more args
-`1 addMany 2 3 4 add 2` this is pretty unreadable, so we need to distinguish each arg
+`1 addMany 2 3 4 add 2`
+this is pretty unreadable, so we need to distinguish each arg
 `1 add: 2`
 `widget widgh: 250 height: 250`
-If you need to compose calls use (), also you can put args on new lines:
+If you need to compose keyword msgs inside each other use (), also you can put args on new lines:
 ```Scala
 widget
     widgh: 250